* Vote comes ahead of national election due by May 2018

 * Results look likely to be a setback for ruling Democratic Party (Updates with early results)

-In the most closely watched contest, the northern port city of Genoa - a traditional left-wing stronghold - seemed set to pass to the centre-right for the first time in more than 50 years.
+In the most closely watched contest, the northern port city of Genoa - a traditional left-wing stronghold - seemed set to pass to the center-right for the first time in more than 50 years.

 The candidate backed by the anti-immigrant Northern League and Silvio Berlusconi's Forza Italia party will get around 54 percent of the vote, compared with 46 percent for the candidate backed by the ruling Democratic Party (PD), according to the first projections based on the actual vote count.